abcnorio/nspawn-aiml/Readme.md

 The whitelist has a path `$VNAME_BP/whitelisteddomains.txt`.
 The path can be changed in the iptables script.

-### Nvidia + multiple GPUs
+### NVIDIA + multiple GPUs

-The tutorial works with Nvidia GPUs.
+The tutorial works with NVIDIA GPUs.
 Due to the lack of AMD or Intel GPUs for AI/ML work the tutorial cannot cover those cases.
-Sorry.
+Sorry to all those who own such GPUs!

 The tutorial basically works for multiple GPUs.
 But at first it is limited to one GPU and the 2nd is commented out.
-Trials showed no problems to use two Nvidia GPUs from within the container.
+Trials showed no problems to use two NVIDIAS GPUs inside the container.

 ### ipv6